Weather

 Where to Go

-One of the great things about Colombia is that because there's such diversity of topography and climates, there are places that will appeal to any kind of traveler.
-If you want a bit of jungle and river adventure, you can visit Amazonas.
-As mentioned above, August falls within the Amazon's low-water season.
-Lower river levels mean there are more opportunities for wildlife spotting, there are more tours open, and lovely Amazonian villages like Puerto Nariño have more land area to enjoy.
+One of the great things about Colombia is that, because there's such diversity of topography and climates, there are places that will appeal to any kind of traveler.
+If you want a bit of jungle and river adventure, you can visit the Amazon.
+As mentioned above, August falls within its low-water season.
+Lower river levels mean more opportunities for wildlife spotting, more tours are open, and lovely Amazonian villages like Puerto Nariño have more land to enjoy.

 Chat with a local specialist who can help organize your trip.